git-cberray-fathomcurve/com-spot-fathom/README.md

 -update user, users with added fields<br>
 -evaluate, and potentially incorporate login fields<br>
 -build class for heading and direction between two points<br>
+-ADDED - create schema and crud for photo with join to locationid
 <hr>
 PROGRESS TO HERE THUS FAR<br>
 <hr>